CardsAgainstBlockchain/HankyCode/README.md

 USDT - Ideally US Dollargreen, meaning hex code #6B8068, or RGB values 107, 128, 104, or 32% red, 38% green, and 31% blue.

+USDC - ???

-USDC - Clown-ish colored light green.
-Or should this be another stable coin?
+??? - Clown-ish colored light green.

+??? - Lime Green, for a real lemon of a stable coin.

 Dogecoin - Doge-like tan colors, for Doge of course.